giuinktse7/vulkan-game-editor/README.md

 # Vulkan Game Editor

-A game editor written in C++20 using Vulkan and the QT framework
+A game editor written in C++20 using Vulkan and the QT framework.
+Uses QML for the UI.

 ---